TryItOnline/cixl/devlog/beyond_booleans.md

 ```

 ### Cixl
 [Cixl](https://github.com/basic-gongfu/cixl) makes an honest attempt at capturing the essence of what came before and sorting out remaining issues.
-Any value may be treated as a boolean; some types test true regardless of actual value; like in C, integers are true unless zero; empty strings test false etc. ```?``` may be used to transform any value to it's conditional representation.
+Any value may be treated as a boolean; some types test true regardless of actual value; like in C, integers are true unless zero; empty strings test false etc. ```?``` may be used to transform any value to it's boolean representation.

 ```
    | 0?